 As additional incentives for spending earned rewards, online store owners can place a special block on the storefront that shows product prices discounted by available points.
-For building stronger relationships with your loyal customers, you can also configure email notifications on balance updates and points expiration period and send them to your customers.
+For building stronger relationships with your loyal customers, you can also configure email notifications on balance updates and points expiration periods and send them to your customers.
 Email alerts can also be sent on various events, like order cancelation, refund by reward points, reimbursement of spent points, product review approval, and others.

-Customers get a separate tab in their accounts where they can track the history of transactions with their reward points and check current store balance.
-Here, you can also add a CMS page with explanations on the reward rules and benefits.
-The Aheadworks loyalty program module also enables store owners to monitor transactions with customer rewards from one place in their Magento Admin, as well as manually change points balance of selected customers.
+Customers get a separate tab in their accounts where they can track the history of transactions with their reward points and check the current store balance.
+Here, you can also add a CMS page with explanations of the reward rules and benefits.
+The Aheadworks loyalty program module also enables store owners to monitor transactions with customer rewards from one place in their Magento Admin, as well as manually change the points balance of selected customers.
 Besides, you can view stats on the total points earned and spent and points usage per each customer.
 This information can be utilized for building a more effective marketing strategy.

 Another prominent feature of the Magento 2 module is automatic refunds to store currency instead of the credit card on order cancelation.
-Such functionality increases customer motivation to make purchases on a store.
+Such functionality increases customer motivation to make purchases in a store.
 As a store manager, you also decide whether to deduct the points earned for a canceled order or give them back to the customer.